fabriziogianni7/Account-Abstraction/README.md

-# You could have invented Account Abstraction - implementing AA following the article
+# [You Could Have Invented Account Abstraction](https://www.alchemy.com/blog/account-abstraction) - implementing AA following the article

 I'm trying to implement all the steps of the article series of the famous article [You Could Have Invented Account Abstraction](https://www.alchemy.com/blog/account-abstraction)